 Rio das Pedras is the third largest informal community in Rio de Janeiro, Brazil.
 Rio das Pedras is home to approximately 63,500 residents.
+A tightly woven community, the people of Rio das Pedras have kept crime at bay while developing a growing local economy.
+Despite the collective success, some services and infrastructure that many developed areas take for granted are missing in Rio das Pedras.
 Aggravated by seasonal flooding, hectic vehicle traffic, continuous construction, soil instability, and improvised waste disposal facilities, the limited access to municipal services and transportation likely predispose residents to injury and poor health.
 However, there is limited data that can accurately characterize the health of residents of Rio das Pedras, and fewer data that can point out areas of improvement.
 As a result, there is little evidence to guide infrastructure investment or other initiatives to protect the health of residents.
 To fill this gap, the Built Environment and Health Research Group at Columbia University (BEH) is undertaking a Community Needs Assessment (Community Health Diagnosis) for the Rio das Pedras area.

 Led by Dr. Gina Lovasi and sponsored by Medtronic Philanthropy, our research project has brought together an interdisciplinary group of experts to perform this initial community needs assessment in Rio das Pedras.
 In addition to creating a health profile for the Rio das Pedras community, this project will inform future large scale data collection on health, mobility, and the microbiome in informal communities, which globally, house more than one billion people.